brycewray/hugo-site/content/privacy/index.md

 This site reproduces [Mastodon](https://join.mastodon.org) toots as purely static text and downloaded images with no tracking involved.
 Each toot is linked to its original location on the applicable Mastodon instance.

-## Volument Analytics

-This site currently is testing [Volument Analytics](https://volument.com), which [is fully compliant with GDPR, CCPA, PECR, and the European Union's ePrivacy Directive](https://volument.com/comply-with-data-privacy-laws).
-In fact, [because of ePrivacy](https://volument.com/every-analytics-needs-a-banner), visitors from the EU will see a consent banner.

 ## YouTube

 This site uses [lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed) to provide [YouTube](https://youtube.com) embeds that respect your privacy.
 For details concerning how this works, see Sia Karamalegos's article, "[Faster YouTube embeds in Eleventy](https://sia.codes/posts/lite-youtube-embed-eleventy/)," on which this site's related templating is based.